Nitecore NL2150HPi in practical test: simple power bank with emergency light instead of “intelligent battery”

 In practice, however, the system is annoying.
 Because the magnetic holder is simply too weak.
 If you put your smartphone and power bank configuration in your trouser pocket, the power bank adapter is very likely to come loose.
 So if you want to charge your smartphone in the subway, you actually have to hold the system in your hand the whole time.
 If your smartphone slips away, the magnetic mechanism won’t hold either.
 With a normal power bank, on the other hand, the mobile device would most likely still be attached to the power bank instead of hitting the ground.

 So it’s more of a stationary system.
 After all, it’s capable, at least for a USB-A power bank.
 In short measurements, up to 10 watts were possible via an iPhone cable.
 We were able to charge a Macbook Pro M1 with 8 watts, a Lenovo Ideapad Duet Chromebook with 10 watts, a Surface Go with 6 watts and the Nokia 6.1 with 7 watts.
-A Galaxy Note 4 could be charged with 9 watts.
-For all values, the devices were active and the battery was about half full.
+A Galaxy Note 4 might be charged with 9 watts.
+For all values, the devices were active and the battery was regarding half full.

 An exception is the Galaxy Note 4, which only charged at 9 watts when the screen was off.
 This is not due to the battery, but to the Galaxy Note 4.
 Theoretically, 15 watts should also be possible with Quick Charge, but we did not have a test device that supports this proprietary charging technology to the extent.
 It is a pity, however, that Nitecore does not rely on USB type C here.
 We’re also missing something like a screw lock.